 Sivakumar A works for Advanced Sterilization Products (ASP).
+He is a Field Service Engineer and Team Leader and based in India.
 ASP is a global leader in infection prevention solutions for healthcare, with advanced products, technologies, and workflows for medical sterilization and disinfection.
 Fortive acquired ASP from Johnson & Johnson in 2019.

 Sivakumar studied Biomedical Engineering and then whilst working gained an MBA in Operations Management from Anna University.

 He is a service specialist and works by doing the right thing at the right time.
 He leads and encourages his team to do the same thing.